|Learn how to build culturally competent organizations.

 A local neighborhood found itself in the middle of a drastic demographic shift.
-Its residents, who used to be primarily people of European descent, is now 30% African American and 10% Hispanic.
+Its residents, who used to be primarily people of European descent, is now 30% Black and 10% Hispanic.
 The neighborhood association, which was used to operating within a European cultural context, is struggling with engaging the new residents.
 The association's board has put ads in the local newspaper about the association's activities, posted announcements about meeting times, and mailed out newsletters.
 Yet, its membership has not increased nor diversified.

 The new residents view the neighborhood association as an organization that is run by and serves the European American residents only.
 The association has not acknowledged or welcomed the new residents in any of its materials.
-It has made no effort to contact the African American and Hispanic leaders and to invite them to join the neighborhood association.
+It has made no effort to contact the Black and Hispanic leaders and to invite them to join the neighborhood association.
 It was continuing to operate the way it has always operated without realizing that the newcomers have their own forms of social organization and ways to support their members.
 In order for the neighborhood association to engage the newcomers, it had to learn about the social organization and leadership of the new groups and ways to communicate with them in a culturally appropriate manner.

 Each organization and its individual members should keep in mind that change is not easy for humans.
 Many of us resist it and are dragged into the process kicking and screaming -- and that makes it difficult for everyone else.
 But when we learn to understand others we improve our chances of making things better in an increasingly multicultural world.
 There will be situations where people can be right on both sides of an issue or belief -- sometimes there may not be one right answer to a question.
 It is essential to approach the change process knowing that compromise, patience, and understanding must be a central theme.
 This leads us to the beginning of building culturally competent organizations.